eddyluursema/modeltrain/ArduinoCourse/README.md

 [TOP](#English)

-## Fading and blinking without delay

-The next step in complexity is to have a LED blink combined with fading.

 ## Fading on transition from one aspect to another

 On receiving a command the lights of the current aspect must be dimmed during a dimming period and the lights of the new aspect must get brighter during a dimming period.